The Harris and Lewis Smokehouse in Stornoway is the latest culinary delight to hit the Outer Hebrides.

 We’re not here to be personal, it’s a new business and we can all appreciate teething problems.
 It would be a stressful time, right?
 I can only imagine.

-The majority of our interactions with the staff were positive, a little slow but again, it’s a new business and to be expected.
+The majority of our interactions with the staff were positive, a little slow but again, it’s a new business, it’s a slower pace of life and I think it’s to be expected.
 However, on both occasions, we encountered, directly and indirectly, some rude service.
 Unfortunately, through reading further reviews of the Harris and Lewis Smokehouse online, I see that we are not the only ones to have witnessed or experienced this.